 Stronger together: Joint action in the mica supply chain

-- Community empowerment: Building on the first community empowerment program in 2018, the RMI has expanded the programs to cover 80 villages, reaching more than 5,800 households in 2020.
-The goal is to address the root causes of child labor and to improve livelihoods within the local community.
+- Community empowerment: Building on the first community empowerment program in 2018, the RMI has expanded its programs to cover 130 villages, reaching more than 11,000 households in 2021.
+The goal is to address the root causes of child labor and improve livelihoods within the local community.